YanickZengaffinen/DL23-Project/README.md

 ```
 python hypershot/evaluate.py
 ```
 If you want to run another model than the ones we ran, you will need to provide the according .pth file in the hypershot_baseline.py file.
 Also, for the omniglot dataset, you can comment in or out the corresponding line as indicated in the file to run with or without adversarial training.
+If you want to run only a subset of the test suite, it can be tuned as desired inside the evaluate.py file.

 #### GR